bonzo4/core-contract/README.md

 - Pay Users and Team Members
 - Install anchor, and solana to your system
 - Deploy to devnet via anchor deploy
+- Need to intialize USDC account before any user anything - can be changed in instructions at some point, isn't done on initialization of user unfortunately